Letting Go of Bitterness & Unforgiveness

 That was a turning point for her.
 She realized that God calls us not to get drunk or be a stumbling block, not to kill our fun, but because it impacts the people we care about.
 She decided to quit drinking altogether, even though she was still under 21, and just laid that part of her life down completely.

-And then, she talked about how faith became truly hers—not just her family’s faith.
-It wasn’t just about drinking or not drinking, but about surrendering her future to God.
-She felt called to ministry, even though she was studying to be a physical therapist.
+Lastly Alleigh shared about how her faith really became her own.
+She realized that truly came when she decided to surrender her future to God.
+She felt the call to go into full-time ministry even though she was studying to be a physical therapist.
 She wrestled with God for months, praying for Him to make it crystal clear.
 And He did!
 Her boss basically told her she’d be perfect for ministry, confirming everything she’d been feeling.

 Alleigh’s story is all about how surrendering to God—no matter how scary it feels—ends up freeing you, not trapping you.
 She realized it’s not about following rules for the sake of it, but about trusting that God loves you enough to guide you into something so much better.
 And in the end, that’s what made her faith real.